Mileage: 5.5 miles RT (if you walk all three ridges)

 Elevation Gain/Highest: 1847ft/1892ft

-Map: Green Trails Bonneville Dam No. 429, my GAIA
+Map: Green Trails Bonneville Dam No. 429

 Favorite Eats After Hike: Crush Cider, Walking Man Brewery, Backwoods Brewery, Thunder Island Brewing, Cascade Locks Ale House, Farm Stand Natural Foods, Dick’s Primal Burger, Back To Eden Bakery, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.